 We often talk about the impact of the total expense ratio (TER) or the total investment cost (TIC) on your investment.
-The index (a theoretical representation of the performance of a group of companies) will always outperform the ETF (the product that tracks the index).
+The index (a representation of the price performance of a group of companies) will always outperform the ETF (the product that tracks the index).
 That’s because the index is just a tool for tracking performance, while an ETF is a product that is made and managed by a company.
 The ETF issuer has to do all the administration around buying and balancing the underlying shares.
 These costs are deducted from the dividend income we earn in the ETF every year.
 Costs are a percentage of the money we have invested.
 For that reason, we favour ETFs whose percentage fees are low.

 While the TIC of ETFs are far lower than most actively-managed funds, they don’t represent the full fees picture.
 When you buy and sell an ETF, there’s a once-off cost that’s not included in the TIC – the spread.